Filtering in Blazor MultiColumn ComboBox Component

 }

-In the following example, EndsWith filter type has been mapped to the FilterType property.
+In the following example, the EndsWith filter type is assigned to the FilterType property.

 <SfMultiColumnComboBox TValue="string" TItem="Product" @bind-Value="@Value" AllowFiltering=true FilterType="FilterType.EndsWith" ShowClearButton=true DataSource="@Products" PopupWidth="600px" ValueField="Name" TextField="Name" Placeholder="Select any product"></SfMultiColumnComboBox>